Wen-ChuangChou/Wen-ChuangChou.github.io/index.md

 ### Brief Technique & Impact:

 This work focused on post-training weaker LLMs by fine-tuning the Qwen2.5 model using high-quality data distilled from DeepSeek R1.
-Employing Supervised Fine-Tuning (SFT) and Group Relative Policy Optimization (GRPO) techniques across 8 H100 GPUs distributed over two HPC nodes, a key aspect of this project involved learning, optimizing, and simplifying the deployment of the training workflow for common HPC setups.
-This provides a reproducible and clear guide for environments that might differ from original project assumptions, making advanced LLM training more accessible.
+Employing Supervised Fine-Tuning (SFT) and Group Relative Policy Optimization (GRPO) techniques across **8 H100 GPUs** distributed over **two HPC nodes**, a key aspect of this project involved learning, optimizing, and simplifying the deployment of the training workflow for common HPC setups.

 ### Performance Highlights: